 SCOPE’s Registered Nurse

-Brad is available to support, assess and advise clients and staff with regard to a range of health matters.
+SCOPE’s team includes Registered Nurses who are available to support, assess and advise clients and staff with regard to a range of health matters.

 Should you require further information regarding COVID-19, please refer to the Commonwealth Department of Health website: